-With this release, high-definition webcam streaming supports all webcam resolutions that are available on the client side.
+Starting with the 2408 release, Citrix Workspace app for Linux supports high-definition webcam streaming for all webcam resolutions that are available on the client side.
 If media type negotiation fails, HDX now defaults back to the default VGA resolution (640 x 480 pixels).
 For more information, see High-definition webcam streaming.

-This feature is disabled by default.
-To enable this feature, do the following:
+This feature is enabled by default.
+To disable this feature, do the following: